Please e-mail orders to

 Martini, MLM & MLE, SMLE, Rifle No.4, &c.

-numbers confirm the original fitting of a breech bolt & body on many SMLE
+numbers confirm original fitting of a breech bolt & body on SMLE

 actions, especially Lithgows.
 This number was stamped prior to the serial

-(Proofed Action Assembly) number was stamped in small engineers stamps
+(Proofed Action Assembly) number was stamped with small engineers stamps

 of the action body.
 However, not all SMLEs are PAA marked;